 Can A Buyer Walk Away From A Contract To Purchase A Home?

-After an offer has been accepted on a home a buyer has some options for walking away from the contract and even getting their earnest money back.
+After an offer has been accepted on a home a buyer has some options for walking away from the contract and possibly getting their earnest money back.
 Usually those times to walk away and get the earnest money back apply during the contingency periods written into the contract.
 A buyer can walk away though at any time from the contract up until the actual signing of all documents at closing.
-Walking away from a purchase contract though could result in the buyers losing their earnest money and worse being sued if there were no contract contingency clauses upon which they based their decision to cancel the contract.
+Walking away from a purchase contract though could result in the buyers losing their earnest money or worse being sued if there were no contract contingency clauses upon which they based their decision to cancel the contract.
 This article explores some of the different ways buyers can walk away from a contract to purchase a home and the consequences for doing so.

 About the author: The above article “Can A Buyer Walk Away From A Contract To Purchase A Home?” was provided by Paul Sian.
 Paul can be reached at paul@CinciNKYRealEstate.com or by phone at 513-560-8002.
 If you’re thinking of selling or buying your investment or commercial business property I would love to share my marketing knowledge and expertise to help you.
 Contact me today!